Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 - Master of Arts in Comparative History: From 1500 to the Present (Two Years)

 - Master of Arts in European Women's and Gender History [MATILDA] (Two Years)

 - Master of Arts in “History in the Public Sphere” [HIPS] (Two Years)

 - Doctor of Philosophy in Comparative History

 Additional Certificates in Various Specializations

-Eastern Mediterranean Studies, Jewish Studies, Political Thought, Religious Studies, Science Studies, and Archives and Evidentiary Practices (in collaboration with the Vera and Donald Blinken Open Society Archives).
+Eastern Mediterranean Studies, Jewish Studies, Political Thought, Religious Studies, Visual Theory and Practice, and Archives and Evidentiary Practices (in collaboration with the Vera and Donald Blinken Open Society Archives).

 Selected Areas of Research

-Comparative history of Habsburg, Ottoman, and Russian empires
+- Comparative history of the Habsburg, Ottoman, and Russian Empires